 - Everyone admission consultancies guarantee 100% admissions to the university, but how can they?

 If you have scored say 300 in GRE and applying, to schools that require 280 in GRE pretty much get you admission.
 When there are universities that admits pretty much everyone with any scores, it’s easy for agents to get your admission.
 You are unlikely to get a list of universities they would apply before you ay them the fees.
 Once you pay them, you will be given a list of universities that’s way below what you can get admit from.

 - Education agents have an agreement for recruiting students with universities.

-For example, University X in USA will have an exclusive agreement with Agent X in India.
+For example, University X in the USA will have an exclusive agreement with Agent X in India.
 Agent X can have sub-agents in different cities.
-Students applying via those agents may get Application Fee waiver.
+Students applying via those agents may get Application Fee Waiver.
 It’s hard to find quality/good ranked universities working with agents.

 - Education Agents get paid for recruiting students to universities have commission based agreements.

 If Student X approaches Agent X about getting admission for his profile in the USA.
 Let’s assume Agent X applies to 4 universities and student gets admission from all 4 universities (including University X).